POSYDON-code/POSYDON/docs/_source/user-guides/database-query-system.rst

 Support & Feedback
 ------------------

-If you encounter any difficulties or have suggestions for improving the database and query system, please refer to the [contact-information.rst](contact-information.rst) page.
+If you encounter any difficulties or have suggestions for improving the database and query system, please refer to the :doc:`../contact-support/contact-information` page.